sigmae4h/DevNexus_2018/devnexus_2018.md

 #### A Look Back at Enterprise Integration Patterns and Their Use into Today's Serverless Computing
 Bruno Borges @17:00 - A404

+1. What is Serverless?
+  * Abstraction of servers
+  * Event driven / instant scale
+  * Micro billing
+  * Evolution: hardware -> virtualisation -> kuberneties -> serverless platform
+  * How?
+    * Kubeless
+    * Apache OpenWhisk
+    * OpenFaaS
+    * Fn Project
+    * Cloud (AWS Lambda, Azure Functions, Google Cloud Functions)
+  * Demo 1: Running a Java function from Azure Functions
+2. What is EIP?
+  * IF (this) THEN that;
+  * Address common integration problems through messaging
+  * Apache Camel: Framework that makes integrations easier
+  * Book: Enterprise Integration Patterns

 ### Feb 23